-Find answers about the Education Writers Association contest.
+Find answers about the Education Writers Association journalism contest

 Most common questions about the awards are listed here.

-Q) I work for magazine/weekly/podcast/online-only news outlet.
+Q) I work for a magazine/weekly/podcast/an online-only news outlet.
 Where should I enter?

 A) To respond to the changing nature of journalism, EWA in 2018 eliminated the previous platform-based awards categories.
-Now journalists of any medium or platform can enter and compete in any of the categories: News, Features, Beat, Public Service, Audio, Visual or Eddie.
+Now journalists of any medium or platform can enter and compete in any of the categories: Audio Storytelling, Beat Reporting, Features, Investigative, News, Public Service, Visual Storytelling, or the Eddie Prize.
 Note that the previous “broadcast” categories have been adjusted to allow for entries for any journalist’s entry that is either primarily audio or primarily visual, no matter what the outlet.
 So enter the category and newsroom size division that is most appropriate for your work.

 Q) I am a non-journalist but also contribute to a news outlet or magazine.
-Can I enter?
+May I enter?